hanschen/ksuperkey/README.md

 #### Example

-    xcape -e 'Shift_L=Escape;Control_L=Control_L|O'
+    ksuperkey -e 'Control_L=Escape;Super_L=Alt_L|F2'

-This will make Left Shift generate Escape when pressed and released on it's own, and Left Control generate Ctrl-O combination when pressed and released on it's own.
+This will make Left Control generate Escape when pressed and released on its own, and Left Super generate Alt+F2 combination when pressed and released on its own.

 Note regarding xmodmap
 ----------------------

-If you are in the habit of remapping keycodes to keysyms (eg, using xmodmap), there are two issues you may encounter.
+If you are in the habit of remapping keycodes to keysyms (e.g. using xmodmap), there are two issues you may encounter:

-1) You will need to restart xcape after every time you modify the mapping from keycodes to keysyms (eg, with xmodmap), or xcape will still use the old mapping.
+1) You will need to restart ksuperkey after every time you modify the mapping from keycodes to keysyms (e.g. with xmodmap), or kusperkey will still use the old mapping.

 2) The key you wish to send must have a defined keycode.
-So for example, with the default mapping `Control_L=Escape`, you still need an escape key defined in your xmodmap mapping.
-(I get around this by using 255, which my keyboard cannot send).
+So for example, with `Control_L=Escape`, you need an Escape key defined in your xmodmap mapping.
+   (A workaround is to use 255, which some keyboards cannot send.)

 Contact
 -------